HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

 Note B: The speed of the sound wave is 343 m/s

 Step 2: These sound wave travels through the air and gets reflected back by the object in front of it.
-And as soon as the waves are received back by the receiver, the Echo pin becomes low.
+As soon as the waves reach the receiver, the Echo pin becomes low.
 Let’s call the time at this instance t2.

 Step 3: Now in order to find out the distance traveled by the waves, first we have to measure the total time for which the echo pin was high(Arduino does this for us).